wigging/chemics/docs/index.rst

 Chemics
 =======

-The Chemics_ package is collection of Python functions for conducting calculations in the field of chemical and fluidization engineering.
+The Chemics_ package is a collection of Python functions for conducting calculations in the field of chemical and fluidization engineering.
 Source code for the package is available on GitHub_ and contributions from the community are encouraged.